MatteoGuadrini/fontpreview/docs/source/example.rst

 Declarative object creation
 ***************************

-Each FontPreview based object in this module has a declarative instance implementation.
+Each *FontPreview* and *FontPage* based object in this module has a declarative instance implementation.

 .. code-block:: python

-    from fontpreview import FontPreview, FontBanner, FontLogo
+    from fontpreview import FontPreview, FontBanner, FontLogo, FontPage
     # FontPreview object
     fp = FontPreview('/tmp/noto.ttf',
                     font_size=50,